Pisit-Janthawee/MobileApps-WarehousePal/README.md

 ## **About:**
 WarehousePal is a responsive Warehouse and Retail Management mobile application developed over 8 months in collaboration with a team of two.
 The app, created using Android Studio, Flutter, Dart, SQLite, and GitHub, aims to address challenges in online and offline commerce management.

+**Abstract:**
+WarehousePal is a Warehouse Management System application facilitating users in managing warehouse operations, tracking product movements, and handling buying and selling information.

+**Background:**
+The rise of online stores necessitates efficient warehouse management.
+WarehousePal addresses this need by providing tools for consistent record-keeping and balanced product movements.

+**Objectives:**
+- Addressed challenges in online and offline commerce warehouse and retail management.
+- Develop a mobile application supporting systematic warehouse management, real-time tracking, and effective customer order management.

 ## **Key Features:**

 - Automated shipping price calculation based on product weight.